 At start-up, the CMP6060 control system randomly select delay times between 0 and 999 seconds (by default) to reduce start-up loads after a power failure.
+Adjust the start-up delay accordingly if more than two chambers are installed in the same facility.

-To configure the delay time, refer to Section 8.2, General Settings, on page 76.
+To configure the delay time, refer to Section 8.2, General Settings, on page 86.